Frequently Asked Questions

 - If I apply, how likely is it that my child will be accepted into Metcalf?

-Metcalf receives between 300 and 500 applications each year and admits approximately 40 to 60 students.
+On average, Metcalf receives between 300 and 600 applications each year and admits approximately 40 to 60 students.
+However, these numbers change each year.

 - Is it possible to get a tour of Metcalf?